A Saint Who Levels Up Through Necromancy

 A holy spell useful to a Necromancer.

-Maybe it was because the faith venerated the very concept of defying death, but every last one of the holy spells meshed well with the undead.
+Perhaps it was because holy power revered the very concept of defying death, but every last one of the holy spells meshed beautifully with the undead.

 — Hmm.
 I’ve got the gist of it.